 Part 1: Bright Eyes

-The series will begin with Stuart Marshall’s Bright Eyes (1984) a documentary that helped to give shape to and document AIDS cultural activism and the global AIDS pandemic in the US, the UK and internationally.
+The series begins with Stuart Marshall’s Bright Eyes (1984) a documentary that helped to give shape to and document AIDS cultural activism and the global AIDS pandemic in the US, the UK and internationally.
 The film is accompanied by an interview between Rebecca Dobbs, Director of Maya Vision and Stuart Marshall’s Producer and Caroline Spry of Independent Film and Video, Channel Four, who commissioned the film.
-Next week we will show Stuart Marshall’s Over Our Dead Bodies (1991)

 Online Exhibition: Bright Eyes, Stuart Marshall, 1984